LEDCoyote/LEDCoyote.github.io/about.md

 <h1 class="page-title">About</h1>

-Hi, I'm Charlie (in some places Elle/Ellie).
-I'm a parent, engineer, and just starting out writer.
+Hi, I'm Charlie.
+I'm a parent, engineer, and just-starting-out writer.
 I live in Austin, TX and Bozeman, MT.
 I like coyotes (an essay on that later), hence the site title, and am fascinated by the invertebrate world.

 ## Other Worlds Than These
 - [Twitter](https://twitter.com/ledcoyote)